 Current risk situation

-The current risk situation at Flughafen Zürich AG is characterised primarily by the following risks:
+The current risk situation for the Zurich Airport Group may be characterised primarily by the following risks:

 1. Regulatory uncertainties